 Litigation – Why It’s Best To Protect Yourself From The Outset

-Litigation is the term used to describe proceedings initiated between two opposing parties to enforce or defend a legal right.
+Litigation refers to proceedings initiated between two opposing parties to enforce or defend a legal right.

 In the case of trade marks, litigation begins the moment someone decides to formally enforce or defend their legal rights.